Magpie River (Quebec): Geography

-The river is not wide, but fast and turbulent.

 Its estuary is wide and forms a harbour for fishing boats.

 The village of Magpie is on the hillside around another small harbor on Magpie Bay 3 km west of the river mouth, and is one of the oldest towns on the Côte-Nord.

 The site was visited from 1849 by Gaspesians from Chaleur Bay who came to fish for cod and Atlantic salmon.

 The village boomed after the fishing companies Robin & Colas and Le Bouthillier establish facilities there around 1870.

 Name

 The river is named for the Canada jay (Perisoreus canadensis), which the English called "magpie".

 In the 19th century the local people pronounced in Magpointe.

 In 1870 Eugène-Étienne Taché's map showed the river as "R. Magpie or La Pie".

 In 1886 the surveyor Saint-Cyr called it Rivière à la Pie.